Rhetoric (Book 1)

 Party of Blame: Though defeat was looming, he foolishly fought while the rest of his legion retreated.

-Party of Praise: His courage shows he was willing to fight for the cause, even in at pain of death.
+Party of Praise: His courage shows he was willing to fight for the cause, even at pain of death.